MadhurGoel8864/PUBG-Game-Winning-Prediction-ML-model/README.md

 These metrics indicate that the model is approximately 92-93% accurate in predicting the winner of the game based on the provided dataset.

 ## Contribution
 Contributions are welcome!
-If you find any bugs or have s
+If you find any bugs or have suggestions for improvements, feel free to open an issue or submit a pull request.